bartlomiejra/bartlomiejra/README.md

 ### Hi there 👋 I'm Bart and I love front-end.

 I think the value of a human being is how they helps mankind.
 I want to create websites and an applications that will be both beautiful and functional.
-From my point of view the most important things in development is pragmatism andaccessibility.
+From my point of view the most important things in development is pragmatism and accessibility.

  -🌱 I am currently looking for a job and learning React.js